MECLabTUDA/FrOoDo/README.md

 This framework is made to tackle the problems of out of distrubtion data in digital pathology.
 During the data aquisition process different types of out of distribution data can occur e.g. artifacts like fat drops or unfocssed parts of the whole slide image.
 These ood data lower the segmentation metrics like the dice score in a critical way and it is therefore necessary to identify and remove ood data for the automatic segmentation with neural networks.

+Currently the framework supports the augmentations below.
+As you can see the severity of the augmentation can be chosen:

 ![](imgs/augmentations.png "Augmentation Samples with different scales/intensities")

+The framework is designed to be as flexible as possible to fit different types of experiments.
+As described in the framework overview it is possible to quickly add new models, new ood methods, new datasets and new metrics.
+Therefore you can focus on your specific research question and let the framework do the rest.

 ## Installation